 Again, we have decorated our source file with comments that are not, strictly speaking, necessary.
-We have given our file a title, but we have not used the TITLE directive because we don't usually want the header file to be listed in an assembly listing, and we have also included comments giving the complete interface definition for each routine listed in our header file.
+We have given our file a title, but it is included as a regular comment, not with a TITLE directive because we don't usually want the header file to be listed in an assembly listing.
+Additionally, we have included comments giving the complete interface definition for each routine listed in our header file.

 The key lines in our header file are the EXT declarations for INTMUL and INTDIV.
 These tell the assembler that these symbols are defined externally in a different source file.
-There must be no local definition in any source file that includes this definition.
+These symbols must not be locally defined in any source where they are defined with an EXT directive.
 With these definitions in place, the assembler will tell the linker to find the definition exported from some other object file.
-If no object file contains an exported definiton, the linker will report an error.
+If no object file exports a definiton, the linker will report an error.

 This header file assumes that the linker can correctly link references to INTMUL and INTDIV.
 In general, this will only be true if the calling routine uses W directives to reference these symbols.
 There is a special case, however, that we will use routinely.
 If the actual physical address assigned to INTMUL and INTDIV is less than about 8 million, the linker can correctly link references made with the 3-byte T directive.
-This is the form of address used in the LIL instruction, and in all of our examples, we will use a HAWK machine with less 8 million bytes of memory.
+This is the form of address used in the LIL instruction, and in most of our examples, we will not need to link to addresses above the 8 million byte mark.

-With the current Hawk linker, external symbols cannot be used for PC relative indexed addressing on the Hawk.
-This forces us to use a different calling sequence for externally defined subroutines than we use for internally, that is, locally defined subroutines.
-Here is an fragment of an assembly source file that uses these integer multiply and divide routnes:
+The current version of the Hawk linker does not allow PC relative indexed addressing to be used to reference external symbols.
+This forces us to use a different calling sequence for externally defined subroutines than we use for those defined internally, that is, locally in the same source file as their caller.
+Here is an fragment of an assembly source file that uses the separately assembled integer multiply and divide routnes given above: